 Osage Village State Historic SiteWalker

 The Osage Indians were first recorded in 1673 by explorers Louis Joliet and Jacques Marquette.
 The territory claimed by the Osage at its greatest influence was vast and consisted of what is now southern Missouri, Arkansas, eastern Kansas and Oklahoma.
-Between 1700 and 1775, a group of the Osage lived on a high, open hilltop near the Osage River valley that today has been preserved as Osage Village State Historic Site.
-Today, Osage Village State Historic Site features a walking trail and outdoor exhibits that help visitors visualize the village and the everyday bustle of this once powerful Indian tribe.
+The quiet and peaceful hilltop scenery at Osage Village State Historic Site only hints at the presence of a village that once housed between 2,000 and 3,000 people living in about 200 lodges.
+The site features a walking trail and outdoor exhibits that help visitors visualize the village, which was inhabited between 1700 and 1775.

 Iliniwek Village State Historic SiteWayland